xwz1603474266/learngit/readme.txt

 Git is a versio
 Git is a distributed version control system.
-Git is a free software.
+Git is free software distributed under the GPL.